The goals of this chapter are to:

-Since 4.56 byr is a large chunk of time, geologists have divided it into more manageable chunks by creating a timescale.
-The commonly accepted timescale comes from the International Commission on Stratigraphy (Figure 3.1).
-It is continually revised as new research fine-tunes numbers between timescale divisions.
-The one in Figure 3.1 is the most up-to-date at the time of this writing and is what will be referenced throughout this manual.
-The divisions on the timescale are often based on significant events that have taken place tectonically, biologically, or climatically, and the numerical ages are derived from radiometric dating of rocks, minerals, and fossils.
+Since 4.54 byr is a large chunk of time, geologists have divided it into more manageable chunks by creating a time scale.
+The commonly accepted time scale comes from the International Commission on Stratigraphy (Figure 3.1).
+It is continually revised as new research fine-tunes numbers between time scale divisions.
+The one in Figure 3.1 is the most up-to-date at the time of this writing and will be referenced throughout this manual.
+The divisions on the time scale are often based on significant events that have taken place tectonically, biologically, or climatically, and the numerical ages are derived from radiometric dating of rocks, minerals, and fossils.

 Geologic time is first divided into s; these are the Hadean, Archean, Proterozoic, and Phanerozoic.
 The first three eons are often referred to as the Precambrian, which we’ll call a “super” eon.
 The eons are subdivided into eras, and eras are subdivided into periods, and periods into epochs, and epochs into ages.
 For the purposes of this lab manual, we will refer to this nomenclature.
 You’ll notice there is a second way to refer to these divisions on the time scale.
 The difference between the two is discussed here, but it is not important for our purposes.
 Throughout this lab manual, you will mainly see us referencing periods of geologic time.

-Many depictions of the geologic timescale don’t show the devisions of geologic time on the same scale.
-Look at the timescale in Figure 3.1, for example.
+Many depictions of the geologic time scale don’t show the divisions of geologic time on the same scale.
+Look at the time scale in Figure 3.1, for example.
 The far-right column goes from 4.6 Ga to 541 Ma; that’s about 4 billion years of history in one small column!
 The other three columns make up the remaining 500 myrs.
 The reason for this is that geologists know much more about the last 500 myrs of Earth’s history than the first 4 byrs.
-So, let’s make a geologic timescale where all of geologic time is shown at the same scale.
+So, let’s make a geologic time scale where all geologic time is shown at the same scale.

 - Label the Precambrian and its associated eons.